Why it’s important to say YES to your power

 So, practice saying “yes” to your power—your ability to have an effect or to have influence.

-Use your yes to being a positive force for good.
+Use your yes to be a positive force for good.
 Stand in your strength while staying in your

 compassion.
 Power with Heart.

 Ahhh – wonderful wisdom as always… (and a slightly belated Happy Birthday)